neams-th-coe/cardinal/doc/content/tutorials/nekrs_standalone.md

 The result of the volume averaging operation is shown in [avg1].
-Because the NekRS mesh elements don't fall nicely into the specified bins, we actually can only see the bin averages that the mesh mirror elements "hit".
+Because the NekRS mesh elements don't fall nicely into the specified bins, we actually can only see the bin averages that the mesh mirror elements "hit" (according to their centroid).
+This is obviously non-ideal because the underlying form of the NekRS mesh is distorting the *visualization* of the volume average (even though the NekRS mesh element layout doesn't affect the actual averaging and the userobject stores the values of all 12 radial bins, even if they can't be seen).

-!media
+!media vol_avgs_master.png
+  id=avg1
+  caption=Representation of the `volume_averages` binned averaging on the NekRS mesh mirror style=width:60%;margin-left:auto;margin-right:auto;halign:center

 Instead, we can
 leverage MOOSE's [MultiApp](https://mooseframework.inl.gov/syntax/MultiApps/index.html)